Codecs & Hardware AccelerationHardware accelerated encoding was first supported in Owncast 0.0.7.

 If you have Intel integrated graphics you may be able to use it using VA-API.

-If you have a recent Raspberry Pi and using the Raspberry Pi OS operating system it’s actually quite easy to get Owncast running in a hardware accelerated fashion.
+Using that version of the Raspberry Pi operating system it’s actually quite easy to get Owncast running in a hardware accelerated fashion.
 Raspberry Pi OS includes support for OpenMax (OMX) out of the box and includes a version of

 ffmpeg that is built to support it.